SpartanX1/Install-Monitor-.NET/README.md

 # Install-Monitor-.NET
 Install-Monitor lets you compare registry values and directories after installation of any application

-It is completely developed in .net
-It relies on comparing old and new registry dumps.
+It is completely developed in .net and relies on comparing old and new registry dumps.

 How to Build:
 Open the solution file and build in Visual Studio